diev/Mailer/docs/index.md

     Mailer to subject body attach

-If instead *to* is '-', it will be used the parameter from source (see *Parameters.cs* below).
+If '-' is placed instead *to*, the *sender*'s address will be used.
 You can write a few recipients separated by ',' (or ';', they will be properly replaced).

 If *subject* or *body* starts with: